excalidraw/excalidraw-libraries/README.md

 ## Guidelines

 - All library items should be reusable and not just limited to your personal use case.
-- Don't republish (copy/paste) items from other libraries without making any significant changes.
 - In general, each item should be usable and stand on its own.
+- A library should be composed of at least several items (3 or more), and the items should be related to a single topic.
 - Don't publish items which are easy to create directly.
 For example, a single arrow or a square.
+- Don't republish (copy/paste) items from other libraries without making any significant changes.

 Check out our existing [libraries](https://libraries.excalidraw.com/?theme=light&sort=default) to get started.